ethansnow2012/Personal-Note-Ethan.Kao/css/README.md

 ```
 Note: It seems like only viable pure css solution.
 This works on ie10+, chrome, firefox but I am not sure "webkit"
 prefix is good for long term or should we just do it with Javascript.

+### Three kinds of rendering procedure

+1. JS / CSS > Style > Layout > Paint > Composite
+2. JS / CSS > Style-----------> Paint > Composite
+3. JS / CSS > Style--------------------> Composite

+In other words, you can avoid Layout phase or Paint phase for better performance.